RonPiece/MovieRentalApi/README.md

 ## 11. Security Notes

-- Password should be hashed (e.g., SHA256 + salt or better: PBKDF2/BCrypt).
+- Passwords are hashed using BCrypt (per‑password salt + adaptive work factor) before persistence (see [`DBservices.Login`](server/DAL/DBservices.cs)); plaintext is never stored.
-- No secrets committed.
+- Secrets (connection strings, etc.) must be provided via environment / user secrets and not committed.
-- Logical deletes prevent renting deleted resources.
+- Logical deletes (deletedAt) prevent interaction with soft‑removed entities (e.g., renting deleted movies or by deleted users).
+- Improved exception handling on the backend prevents stack trace leakage by using `throw;` instead of `throw ex;`.
+- DTOs and Models are now more robust with null-safety checks and default values.

-## 12. Future Improvements
+## 12. Future Improvements ׂ(AI Recommendation)

 - JWT-based auth & refresh tokens
 - Role-based authorization